stopyransky/pixi-mvm/readme.md

 # About

-Repo contains a proof of concept for interactive data visualization on WebGL Canvas - force directed graph generated in Pixi and D3.
+Repo contains a example of interactive data visualization on WebGL Canvas - force directed graph generated in Pixi and D3.

 ### [Live Demo](https://codepen.io/stopyransky/full/vrMxKQ/)